davidKercher170/davidkercher170/README.md

   -  New Approaches to Reinforcement Learning
   -  Attention Mechanisms in Residual Convolutional Networks.
 - 👯 I’m looking to collaborate on game development with inteligent AI!
-- ⚡ Fun fact: I love anything outdoors.
-Some of my most productive coding has been done in the mountains.
 - 📫 How to reach me: daveek170@gmail.com

 <h2> 🚀 &nbsp;Some Tools I Have Used and Learned</h2>